uChip/pi-top_Template--KiCad_BZR_4027/README.md

 pi-top Accessory Board Template
 ===============================

+This version built with KiCad release BZR 4027 on a Raspberry Pi.

 <img src="https://github.com/uChip/pi-top_Template/blob/master/Board.PNG" alt="Board outline template" height="390" width="451">

 This is a blank pi-top "accessory" board.
 It is a template for creating custom accessory boards that fit within the pi-top laptop and pi-topCEED Raspberry Pi based computers.
 It contains the board outline with the accessory buss connectors placed correctly to fit with the pi-top HUB board, pi-topSPEAKER or pi-topPROTO.